A rental property with multiple units or apartments surrounded by trees.

 You’ll need a lease agreement for approved applicants to sign.
 You can find standard leases online, but experts recommend having a lawyer review the lease to ensure it complies with your state’s laws.

-During the leasing period, you’ll need to be available – or ensure that someone is – to respond promptly to repair requests, investigate complaints and answer questions from your tenants.
+During the leasing period, you’ll need to be available – or ensure that someone is – to respond promptly to repair and maintenance requests, investigate complaints and answer questions from your tenants.

-As a landlord, you’ll need a good understanding of all state and local laws regarding the landlord-tenant relationship, including how much notice you must give if you plan to enter the property, what the eviction process involves and how long you have to fix issues on the property.
+As a landlord, you’ll need a good understanding of all state and local landlord-tenant laws, including how much notice you must give if you plan to enter the property, what the eviction process involves and how long you have to fix issues on the property.

 A vacant property can cut into your property’s return on investment while you search for a new tenant.
 Do what you can to either avoid this scenario or make it short-term.